dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-10_SendReportWithoutHeader.md

 The "Send report retry" item was redundant with the existing retry logic built into the SendReport automation module (FR-1280 to FR-1289).
 The new "Send report without header" method provides a cleaner way to send reports that don't include header information, which is a common requirement in certain PACS workflows.

 ## Usage
-Users can configure the "Send report without header" custom procedure in SpyWindow to define the exact UI interaction sequence for sending reports without headers.
+Users can configure the "Send report without header" custom procedure in AutomationWindow to define the exact UI interaction sequence for sending reports without headers.
 This procedure is configured per-PACS profile and must be authored explicitly by the user.

 ## Related Features
 - FR-1190 to FR-1198: Original InvokeSendReport and SendReportRetry implementation